SkripalBoris/weather-app/docs/steps.md

 Also, I added stylelint, eslint, and prettier to make the code style consistent.
 All configs are standard because the project doesn't need to have some specific rules and standard configuration is enough.

+## Browser support

+I chose to support browser with more than 0.2% of usage, because it helps to support a huge number of browser versions on the one hand and on another hand, I can use a lot of modern technologies.

 ## Additional dependencies

 I added only two additional dependencies: